“We talk about mental health as if it’s disconnected from our bodies – it’s not.’

 - Providing well-being services, Mind and body

 Ultimately, this is not something that will go away by itself.
 We need to inspire people to feel better and implement structures that support an ethos of open communication.
-As long as employees are given the freedom to have their say and the business is willing to act on it, then the desired culture – and the wider business – can prosper.
+As long as employees are given the freedom to have their say and the business is willing to act on it, the desired culture – and the wider business – can prosper.